-If you need a system for powering a website only, a traditional CMS will perfectly suit that need.
+If you need a platform for powering a website only, a traditional CMS will perfectly suit that need.
 But if you want to ensure a multi-channel digital presence on desktop solutions and various mobile and IoT devices, it’s insufficient.
-You will have to create separate templates and layout for each type of device manually and with significant revamping of the entire system structure.
-This method is highly expensive and time-consuming.
+You will have to create different templates and layouts for each type of device manually and with significant revamping of the entire system structure.
+This method is costly and time-consuming.

 Note!
 The “head” is the presentation layer, while the “body” is the content.

-Thus, the content is not tied to a certain template and can be sent to any presentation layer via an API, be it a mobile app or a smart watch.
+Thus, the content is not tied to a particular template and can be sent to any presentation layer via an API, be it a mobile app or a smartwatch.
 The drawback is that the preview for all devices is not available in a single system.
 You can see the way content is displayed via related API projects.

 Also known as a decoupled system, a hybrid CMS combines the two previous types of architecture.
 It has an optional presentation layer that is separated from the backend by a set of APIs.

 Kinds of Websites You Can Build With a CMS

 Some content management systems are narrowly focused, e.g., on eCommerce.
 Nevertheless, most of them are rather flexile to create various types of websites:

 - Social networks

 - Online stores